Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/order_accessories/index.md

 * Service asset ID for the cellular service associated with the user's device.
 This ID can be obtained via the **/assets/service** endpoint.

 * Shopping cart object containing an array of IDs for the accessory items being ordered.
-These IDs can be obtained via the accessory catalog endpoint (i.e., **/catalog/accessories**).
+  * These IDs can be obtained via the accessory catalog endpoint (i.e., **/catalog/accessories**).
+When calling this endpoint, you must pass the **service** query parameter to get a list that is filtered to include only the accessories that are compatible with your device.

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.